DarshanKasundra12/DoctorConnect/README.md

 ## 📝 License

-Copyright © 2025 Vita Hub Pro.
+Copyright © 2025 DoctorConnect.
 All rights reserved.

 This software is proprietary and confidential.
 Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.